ietf-gitwg/using-github/draft-thomson-git-using-github.md

 provides basic user management, an issue tracker, associated wiki, project hosting, and other features.

-There are a large number of projects at GitHub and associated a very large community of contributors.
+There are a large number of projects at GitHub and a very large community of contributors.
 One way in which some IETF Working Groups have seen benefit is in the increased reviews and associated issues and improvements that come from broader participation by facilitating those in this community to participate.

 ## Other Services